richardtallent/tailwindcss-override/README.md

 # tailwindcss-override

-## What does this plugin do?
+## What does this do?

-This plugin adds a new `o:` variant to your Tailwind CSS configuration.
+This provides a new `o:` variant for your Tailwind CSS configuration.
 Any class using this variant will _override_ other Tailwind CSS classes.

-The purpose of this plugin is to allow you to use Tailwind CSS classes to create components with reasonable default styles, while still allowing the component _user_ to override those styles with Tailwind CSS (adding only the `o:` prefix).
+The purpose is to allow you to use Tailwind CSS classes to create components with reasonable default styles, while still allowing the component _user_ to override those styles with Tailwind CSS (adding only the `o:` prefix).

 There's no run-time JavaScript involved, this is all pure CSS.

 ## How do I use it?

+### Tailwind CSS 3

-### 1. Install
+#### 1. Install

 ```sh
 npm install tailwindcss-override
 ```

-### 2. Add this to your `tailwindcss.config` file in the `module.exports` object
+#### 2. Add this to your `tailwindcss.config` file in the `module.exports` object

 ```js
 plugins: [